lopatoj/mithril-starter/README.md

 # mithril-starter
-A starter project for the Mithril.js web framework
+A starter project for the Mithril.js web framework.

 ## Getting Started
 1. Clone this repo